QUINTA DE SÃO LOURENÇO - SÃO LOURENÇO DO BAIRRO, ANADIA

-In curse of time, repairs of conservation where done that introduced some changes to the original trace of the house.
+Over the course of time, repairs of conservation were done which introduced some changes to the original trace of the house.
 It is known that the Viscount of Seabra, juriconsult and politician (1798-1895), had inherited or bought the property, having been in this house that he retired to elaborate his most known production, the Portuguese Civil Code - a stamp so original and modern that it was kept in force since 1867 to 1966!
 Many old stories are told of debates formed around certain aspects more controversy of the Code, stories that are object of curiosity and reverence by historians of the juridical science.

-Today, The São Lourenço Estate welcomes guests, with all its affection.
+Today, the Quinta de São Lourenço welcomes guests, with all its affection.

-Used as a place for Habitational Tourism, the house has all the comfort and functionality that this kind of tourism demands.
+Used as a place for Agrotourism, the house has all the comfort and functionality that this kind of tourism demands.